How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 8. Optimize Your Podcast Website for SEO

 Check out this post to learn how to do keyword research for your website and improve your podcast SEO.
-Then for every podcast episode, you launch, you can create a brand new post on your website with:

 - An embedded audio player